Naetw/inctf-framework/database/README.md

 - gamebot.py: Responsible for progressing the game.
 - reset_db.py: The scripts which resets the database based on the number of teams and which services are included in this competition.
-  Reads the service info from /opt/database/combined_info.json on the organization VM.
+  Accepts name of JSON file with initial DB values as argument.
-- settings.py: Has the DB connection info.
+- settings.py: Has the DB connection, Docker distribution and remote Docker daemon info.
 - templates/homescreen.html: The documentation for the database API.

 ## Gamebot